jwnwilson/website_generator/README.md

 ## ToDo

-- Push cms & postgres to cluster
-- Setup jwnwilson.co.uk/cms -> cms
-- Push client to cluster
+- Add draft / publish / archive to content-types
+- If content moved to published state cron job will publish the new site
-- Setup jwnwilson.co.uk/ -> client
+- Setup auto deployment of static content
-- Connect client -> cms
+- Setup an AWS service account to push to S3 bucket
-- Push builder to clister
+- Add builder to cluster
 - Connect builder -> cms
-- Setup auto deployment of static content
+- Add deploy button to cms

-- Setup a secure login
+- Setup sentry on client

 ## Deploying new versions